-It is impossible to tell much about the execution of an SAS (Statistical Analysis System) programed without it.
+It is impossible to tell much about the execution of an SAS (Statistical Analysis System) programmed without it.
 Consequences for both programmers and system designers.

-A programed is used by a programmer to reason about correctness and possible outcomes.
+A programmed is used by a programmer to reason about correctness and possible outcomes.

 System designers can use this to limit the number of accesses that can be reordered by the compiler or hardware.